telliott99/MyJava/part3/graphics.rst

 The image looks like this:

 .. image:: /figures/example.png
-   :scale: 100 %
+   :scale: 75 %

-Here are two more examples that also uses ``StdDraw`` and in addition uses ``StdRandom``.
+Here are two more examples that also use ``StdDraw`` and in addition use ``StdRandom``.
 They are taken directly from code on Sedgewick and Wayne's site and/or in the book.

 .. sourcecode:: java